DavidArtukovic/tpps-ba/docs/notes/01_code_info.md

 $$
 v_{discharge, avg} = \frac{H(6)}{DC \times 3600}, \text{ with DC as the counter for discharge intervals}
 $$
-<span style="color:blue"> It is thus assumed that the total water volume is once discharged and charged??????</span>.
+It is thus assumed that the total water volume is once discharged and charged!
+Thus the vertical velocity is reffering to the the height and volume of the storage.
 At the same time this is the current vertical velocity within the water storage, which is needed for the forced convection part within the PDE.

 ---